downingbots/ALSET/README.md

 Also, there's no continuous scoreboard accumulating tons of rewards/penaties as you might have on a video game.

-DQN can be computed after the final reward.
+DQN can be trained after the final reward for each run.
 For a game like chess, there's only one reward based upon who won the game.
-Then, the reward is spread out over the preceeding moves.
+Then, the DQN algorithm retroactively goes over the history of preceeding moves to give a "quality" score or Q-value.
-So, the reward before the checkmate is 99% of the final reward.
+The Q-value for the move before the checkmate is 99% of the final reward.
-The 3rd to last reward is .99 * .99 * final_reward, etc.  A neural
+The Q-value for the 3rd to last move is .99 * .99 * final_reward, etc.
-net is then trained based over many games using the chess board states and the associated spread-out rewards to predict the quality (or Q-value) of each next move.
+A neural net is then trained over many moves (i.e. the chess board state and the associated Q-value) over many games.
+Eventually, the NN is able to predict the Q-value of each possible next move.

 DQN also uses an experience replay buffer that intermix the acting and learning phases of RL.
 DDQN is an evolution of the DQN algorithm that addresses various technical deficiencies of DQN.

-The SIRjetbot software allows intermediate rewards to be assigned.
+The SIRjetbot software allows intermediate rewards to be assigned by the user.
+SIRjetbot uses a jpg image to represent the state after each move.
 For DQN, minor penalties are assigned for each move to encourage learning more efficient actions.

 Here's Sir_jetbot1 running the phase1 tabletop (2x speed):